browniebroke/django-codemod/docs/codemods.rst

 bash::

     > python3 -m libcst.tool list
-    django_30.RenderToResponseToRenderCommand - Replaces render_to_response() by render().
-    django_40.ForceTextToForceStrCommand - Replaces force_text() by force_str().
-    django_40.SmartTextToForceStrCommand - Replaces smart_text() by smart_str().
-    ...
+    django_30.Django30Command - Resolve deprecations for removals in Django 3.0.
+    django_40.Django40Command - Resolve deprecations for removals in Django 4.0.

-Codemodders are organised by the version of Django where a feature is removed.
-Django has a `deprecation timeline page`_ listing all its deprecations by version.
+Codemodders are organised following the Django `deprecation timeline page`_, listing all its deprecations by version.

 For instance, to fix a deprecation listed in the 4.0 section, the corresponding codemodder would be found under ``django_40``.